FunctionalNyx/Horizon/README.md

 Nyx - Main Coder

-bozo! - Sometimes codes & art
+bozo! - Rarely codes & art

 Milk - Does basically all the art